nrwl/nx/docs/shared/guides/storybook/best-practices.md

 Then, according to your use-case, you can have one central Storybook for your whole workspace, importing all the stories from all the projects.
 Alternatively, you can have one Storybook per "scope", which imports all the stories from projects the same scope.
 Or even one Storybook per application, importing all the stories of all the libraries that it is depending on.
 As you can see, there are many options, and you can choose the one that best suits your needs.

 {% callout type="note" title="Storybook Composition" %}
-In order to achieve some of the things mentioned above, you may use [Storybook Composition](/storybook/storybook-composition-setup).
+In order to achieve some things mentioned above, you may use [Storybook Composition](/storybook/storybook-composition-setup).
 However, in this case, you would still need to build each project’s Storybook individually, and also deploy it individually.
 So in the cases where you have multiple projects, Storybook Composition would not be very efficient.
 {% /callout %}

 Before moving on to the examples section, it could be useful to read the [Library Types](/more-concepts/library-types) documentation page and the [Grouping libraries](/more-concepts/grouping-libraries) documentation page.
 These could help you decide which way fits your use case better.